Home » Student Loan Policy

 In cutting this type of student loan forgiveness, a ton of overhead would potentially be eliminated, as the Department of Education would no longer have to deal with the headache of verifying employment data from PSLF applicants for 10 years.

 This repeal would not have affected borrowers currently eligible for Public Service Loan Forgiveness.
 The PSLF program is explicitly listed as an option in your promissory note if you are an existing borrower.
-President Trump's plan would affect borrowers who have not yet taken out student loans.
+President Trump's plan would only have affected borrowers who have not yet taken out student loans.

 You cannot qualify for PSLF unless you work 10 years at a qualifying not-for-profit or government employer while making income driven payments.